 The main problem to a new vision of information exchange in science is the copyright that researchers currently give away to the commercial publishers for free, and which results in severe obstacles for potential readers to retrieve the information they need.
-There are also other barriers for a shift to free repositories dealing with perceived risks of Internet publishing, sluggishness of academic department to change their "rating" systems, etc which need to be studied.
-A survey we conducted in the year 2000 in the field of construction IT and management showed interesting results in relation to what scientists think about where to publish and what to read.
-We intend to continue this survey over the next years so that the trends could be monitored as well as the impact of the proposed repository.
+There are also other barriers for a shift to free repositories dealing with perceived risks of Internet publishing, sluggishness of academic department to change their "rating" systems, etc. which need to be studied.